tharun-se95/botchat/README.md

 ### **Common Issues**

-1. **"Configuration Error"**: Make sure your OpenAI API key is correctly set in `.env.local`
+1. **"Configuration Error"**: Make sure your OpenAI and Together.ai API keys are correctly set in `.env.local`
-2. **"API Quota Exceeded"**: Check your OpenAI account usage and billing
+2. **"API Quota Exceeded"**: Check your OpenAI and Together.ai account usage and billing
 3. **"Network Error"**: Verify your internet connection and try again
 4. **"Context Error"**: Ensure components are wrapped in `ChatProvider`

 ### **Getting Help**

 - Check the browser console for detailed error messages
-- Verify your OpenAI API key is valid and has sufficient credits
+- Verify your OpenAI and Together.ai API keys are valid and have sufficient credits
 - Ensure all environment variables are properly set
 - Review the Context and Service implementations for debugging